golflounge18/golflounge18-web/README.md

     - Why take lessons on trackman?
     - Need photo of Allen teaching a kid - lesson in action
     - Group lessons only on off-peak days
-    - Need pics and bios of teaching instructors
-    - Trackman makes coaching more fun and it enables us to get better results with students faster - quote from instructor
 - Play/Learn
     - Spicing up the coaching sessions with supervised playing
 - 404 must have a golf related image (see 404.html)
-- Uncomment / Fix / Get testimonials on index.html
 - All images must have an alt tag
 - All pages must have tags, title, description - Define page.tags - see head.html for use / seo!
 - Find/buy better stock photos
 - Check XGolf Shelby and San Antonio location websites.
 - Fix desktop version
     - Phone number at top (for desktop version)
-    - Top bar has a line through it!

 ## Getting Started